 The last two columns of Table 1 report the number of ORP-eligible employees who choose the defined contribution retirement plan, ORP, over the defined benefit retirement plan, PERS.
 During Regime 1, 24.3% of ORP-eligible employees choose ORP.
 During Regime 2, the fraction falls to 21.0%.
-This decline is smaller than we expected given our prior that the lack of access to brokers combined with negative equity market returns would increase the relative attractiveness of a retirement plan that manages assets on the employee's behalf (Brown and Weisbenner (2007)).
+This decline is smaller than we expected given our prior that the lack of access to brokers, combined with the extreme market volatility during Regime 2, would increase the relative attractiveness of a retirement plan that manages assets on the employee's behalf (Brown and Weisbenner (2007)).